einezahl/speech_transcriber/README.md

 # Configuration
 The configuration can be performed insinde the conf.yaml under src/conf/.
-The most important step is to replace the API key with your own.
+The most important step is to **replace the API key with your own**.
 It can be found on the AssemblyAI website under your dashboard.

 ## PYTHONPATH